cloudfoundry/java-buildpack/docs/framework-ruxit_agent.md

 Tags are printed to standard output by the buildpack detect script

 ## User-Provided Service
-Users may optionally provide their own Ruxit service.
+Users must provide their own Ruxit service.
 A user-provided Ruxit service must have a name or tag with `ruxit` in it so that the Ruxit Agent Framework will automatically configure the application to work with the service.

 The credential payload of the service may contain the following entries: